ui5-community/babel-plugin-transform-modules-ui5/README.md

 ### Converting ES modules (import/export) into sap.ui.define

+The plugin will wrap any code having import/export statements in an sap.ui.define.
+If there is no import/export, it won't wrap.

 #### Import

 The plugin supports all of the ES6 import statements, and will convert them into sap.ui.define arguments.